 The Fixed mindset vs. the Growth mindset

-In order to prove that habits and beliefs do have impacts on our behaviour, Dweck conducted an experiment in how children react when they encounter challenges and failures.
+To prove that habits and beliefs do have impacts on our behaviour, Dweck conducted an experiment on how children react when they encounter challenges and failures.

 First, she asked the kids to solve a series of increasingly difficult puzzles and recorded their responses to the problem.
 Surprisingly, when dealing with a problem that they couldn’t solve, these kids didn’t give up or consider failing as a failure.

-Fixed mindset: Having a fixed mindset is believing that one’s capabilities, qualities and traits are permanent and cannot be developed through time.
-People with a fixed mindset believe that success is the result of mere talent, needless of additional effort.
+Having a fixed mindset is believing that one’s capabilities, qualities and traits are permanent and cannot be developed through time.
+People with a fixed mindset believe that success is the result of mere talent, needless additional effort.

-Therefore, they tend to strive for success, avoid failure at all cost, and are conservative as well as reluctant to incorporate changes and improvements.
-Someone with a fixed mindset would constantly look for ways to prove themselves as a way to affirm their inherent intelligence.
+Therefore, they tend to avoid failure at all costs and are conservative as well as reluctant to incorporate changes and improvements.
+Individuals with a fixed mindset would constantly look for ways to prove themselves and affirm their inherent intelligence.

-Growth mindset: On the other hand, a growth mindset is defined as someone who believes that they can learn and improve their basic abilities through effort and failures.
-People who possess a growth mindset will interpret failures and challenges as opportunities to grow and further cultivate their existing qualities and talents.
-They strive for self-improvement, are self-aware of their flaws and shortcomings, and hence, welcome new challenges and perceive failures positively.
+people who possess a growth mindset will interpret failures and challenges as opportunities to grow and cultivate their existing qualities and talents.
+They strive for self-improvement.
+These individuals are also self-aware of their flaws and shortcomings, and hence, welcome new challenges and perceive failures positively.